Updated on December 13, 2024

 1. Oral Cancer

 The most common type of soft palate cancer is squamous cell carcinoma.
-Early signs of oral cancer include:
+Early signs of oral cancer include swelling, lumps, redness, pain, and loss of function.

 Your oral healthcare provider is the ideal medical professional to address soft palate cancer concerns.
 You can request a screening during a routine teeth cleaning.